-Overtime, commission and bonus earnings must be included in determining household income if the buyer has a documented history of these earnings and they are likely to continue.
-Generally speaking, other income is averaged over the 12 to 24 month period of documented income and added to the monthly base pay.
+Additional earnings such as overtime, commission and bonus earnings must be included in determining household income if the buyer has a documented history of these earnings and they are likely to continue.
+Generally speaking, other income is averaged over the 12-to 24-month period of documented income and added to the monthly base pay.